Stlamy/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ***

+Thanks to Danny for sharing this challenge.
+You can find the questions and schema used in [this link](https://8weeksqlchallenge.com/case-study-1/).

 ## Business Task
 Danny has a restaurant that sells his three favorite foods: sushi, curry, and ramen.
 He wants to know his customer's visiting patterns, money spent, and favourite menu items in order to decide whether he should expand the existing customer loyalty program.
 Danny has provided us with the following three tables to answer his questions.